As you read through our site you will see we focus on testing air purifiers. One type that we have not tested is the ozone generator.

 And not just to us.
 If you have pets they will be breathing in the same air.

 Furthermore, ozone in combination with other chemicals can create harmful by-products like formaldehyde.

 The Canadian Center for Occupation Safety and Health states:

 “Even very low concentrations of ozone can be harmful to the upper respiratory tract and the lungs.”

 The California Air Resources Board sums it up by saying.
 “Avoid using products that emit ozone intentionally (ozone generators).”

-From what we have seen ozone can be quite effective at smoke odor removal.
+From what we have seen ozone can be quite effective at smoke removal.
 It has the ability to touch smoke odors in carpeting, walls – pretty much everywhere.

 However, it is not effective for all odors.

 And requires high concentrations.
 The EPA has reported that at safe ozone levels: “ozone is not effective at removing many odor-causing chemicals.”

 They go on to say it’s not effective for particle removal either.